AdobeDocs/commerce-webapi/src/pages/rest/index.md

 # REST API Overview

-The REST API documentation describes the REST APIs that are available in Adobe Commerce.
+The REST API documentation describes the REST APIs that are available in Adobe Commerce and Magento Open Source.

 <TextBlock slots="image, heading, text, links" width="50%" />